watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![In the Kubernetes management dashboard, Services is selected below Discovery and Load Balancing in the navigation menu.
 At right are three boxes that display various information about the web service deployment: Details, Pods, and Events.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/image94.png)

 11. Select the speakers and sessions links.
-Note that no data is displayed, although we have connected to our CosmosDb instance, there is no data loaded.
+Note that no data is displayed, although we have connected to our Cosmos DB instance, there is no data loaded.
 You will resolve this by running the content-init application as a Kubernetes Job in Task 5.

     ![A screenshot of the web site showing no data displayed.](media/Ex2-Task3.11.png)